Caravanserai

 The Russian activity "in some cases may constitute a war crime and a crime against humanity", he told reporters Tuesday.

-Irina Trefelyeva, pictured here with her two daughters, was able to reunite with her children after four months.
+Irina Trefelyeva, pictured here with her two daughters, was able to reunite with them after four months.
 They were held at a Russian re-education camp in Crimea from October to February.
 [Irina Trefelyeva personal archive]

-Irina Trefelyeva, pictured here with her two daughters, was able to reunite with her children after four months.
+Irina Trefelyeva, pictured here with her two daughters, was able to reunite with them after four months.
 They were held at a Russian re-education camp in Crimea from October to February.
 [Irina Trefelyeva personal archive]

 'Many of those whom we've recovered said that for six months ... they were effectively cut off from the world,' said Myroslava Kharchenko, a lawyer with Save Ukraine, a charity helping to bring the children back from Russia.
 Children are pictured in Kyiv on February 2.
 [Anton Kuleba/Save Ukraine]